maruyamaworks/dynamosearch/docs/reference/index.md

 static INDEX_HASH: string = 'hash-index'
 ```

-Name of the GSI used for efficient token queries.
+Name of the GSI used for efficient token queries (reserved for future use).

 ### ATTR_PK